 Junfeng Liu (STEP 2006) Assistant Professor, Peking University, College of Urban and Environmental Sciences, Beijing, People's Republic of China

-Yesim Tozan (STEP 2004) Research Assistant Professor, Steinhardt School of Culture, Education and Human Development, New York University, NYC.
+Yesim Tozan (STEP 2004) Research Assistant Professor, Steinhardt School of Culture, Education and Human Development, New York University, New York, NY

-Derek Willis (STEP 2010) Visiting Research Scholar, Columbia University.
+Derek Willis (STEP 2010) Visiting Research Scholar, Columbia University, New York, NY

 Yuan Xu (STEP 2010) Associate Professor, Department of Geography and Resource Management, The Chinese University of Hong Kong, Coordinator, Concentration of Global Change and Resource Management, Leader, Environmental Policy and Governance Programme, Institute of Environment, Energy and Sustainability